Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Simulation and Radiative Transfer Details

 This work makes use of the results of RT calculations originally presented in \citet{Snyder2013}.
 Our re-analysis focuses on the output from a \texttt{Gadget-2} simulation \citep{Springel2005} of an idealized (non-cosmological) major merger of two identical disk galaxies.
 The initial conditions were generated following \citet{Springel2005merger}.
 The initial halo and baryonic masses are $9\times10^{12}$ M$_\odot$ and $4\times10^{11}$ M$_\odot$, respectively.
 The initial black hole mass is $1.4\times10^5$ M$_\odot$, and the initial gas fraction is 60\%.
 Star formation and stellar feedback are modeled as described in \citet{Springel2003} and \citet{Springel2005merger}.
 Black holes grow via Eddington-limited Bondi-Hoyle accretion.

 The RT code \texttt{SUNRISE} \citep{Jonsson2006,Jonsson2010} was used to compute SEDs for seven viewing angles every 10 Myr throughout the simulation run. \cchb{The outputs of the hydrodynamical simulation are used as input for the RT calculations, i.e., the former is used to specify the 3D distribution of sources of emission (stars and AGN) and dust.
-The ages are metallicities of the star particles are used to assign single-age stellar population SEDs to individual star particles.
+The ages and metallicities of the star particles are used to assign single-age stellar population SEDs to individual star particles.
 The metal distribution determines the dust density distribution; a dust-to-metals ratio of 0.4 was assumed.} For more in-depth discussion of the simulation assumptions, sub-grid models, and numerical methods, see \cite{Snyder2013} and \cite{Hayward2011}.
+We stress that while the sub-grid models employed in this work are admittedly limited approximations of reality, they have been tested in previous works and are found to yield galaxies with properties broadly consistent with high$-z$ dust-obscured galaxies.
+With this in mind, this study should be considered a somewhat idealized numerical experiment designed to cleanly identify reprocessed dust emission powered by AGN in a `reasonable' simulated merger rather than an attempt to perfectly reproduce reality.